zhudotexe/kani/docs/engines.rst

 With just these three implementations, an engine will be fully functional!

-kani comes with a couple additional bases and utilities to help you build engines for models on HuggingFace or with an available HTTP API.
+kani comes with a couple additional bases and utilities to help you build engines for models on Hugging Face or with an available HTTP API.

 Optional Methods